rezazoom/sub-forward/README.md

 ## Disclaimer

 This script is intended for educational purposes and for use in legal, ethical contexts.
 The author is not responsible for any misuse of this tool.

+#### ⚠️ Performance & Architecture Notice

+For production-grade deployments, consider replacing this PHP-based forwarder with a dedicated reverse proxy such as NGINX or HAProxy.

+PHP is not designed to handle high-performance, concurrent proxy workloads efficiently.
+While this script is suitable for lightweight or experimental use, serious or large-scale deployments should rely on purpose-built reverse proxy solutions for better performance, stability, and resource utilization.